 Having a basement is wonderful.
 You can make it into a guest room, build out a craft room or workshop, or use it as storage to free up space in the rest of the home.

-No matter what you’re using a basement for, you want to make sure it’s free of moisture.
+No matter what you’re using a basement for, you want to make sure that it’s moisture level is optimal for healthy air.
 Unwanted moisture can attract pests, lead to unhealthy growths, and even compromise the structural integrity of the home.

-Circulating air pushes mold and mildew from your basement in to your other floors.
+Circulating air pushes mold and mildew spores from your basement into your other floors.